Tutorial 2: Form and Data Delivery

 {% endfor %}

-5. Create two new HTML files under the main/templates directory to create an input form and news details page.
+main/templatesdirectory to create an input form and news details page.create_news.html:

 {% extends `base.html` %}